mhorpheus/test/DFIR-Hotline.md

 	- Case background.
 	- Clients's expectations.
 	- Next steps to be performed by person taking it over.
-	- If applicable, reference to related discussion on `ir-triage-scoping-ic`  Slack channel.
+	- If applicable, reference to related discussion on `ir-triage-scoping`  Slack channel.
 4. Ensure that person taking over an incident acknowledges it and is comfortable with all information provided.
 5. Update Resilient “Members” tab -> “Owner/Account manager field” with name of person taking over an incident.